Jo-Wilfried Tsonga: 2011: Tour Finals and Paris Masters finals

-2012: World No. 5, Olympic Silver
+2012: World No. 5, Olympic silver

 Just before 2012 began, Tsonga participated in the Abu Dhabi exhibition tournament in late December 2011, where he lost a match against David Ferrer.
-Tsonga then began his 2012 season at the 2012 Qatar Open as third seed.
+Tsonga then began his 2012 season at the 2012 Qatar Open.
 Three wins set up a meeting against Roger Federer in the semifinals.
 However, Federer announced an unexpected withdrawal from the tournament due to a back problem, which gave Tsonga a walkover into the final.
-In the final, he won against Gaël Monfils and was named champion of the 2012 Qatar Open.
+In the final, he won against Gaël Monfils.
 Tsonga then played in the 2012 AAMI Classic exhibition tournament and lost the two matches he played.

 A week later, Tsonga had wins over Denis Istomin, Ricardo Mello, and Frederico Gil to make the round of 16 at the 2012 Australian Open.
-However, against Japanese rookie Kei Nishikori, Tsonga lost a close five set match.
+However, against Kei Nishikori, Tsonga lost a close five set match.
 He took some time off before entering the 2012 Open 13.
 Two routine wins placed him in the semifinals against Juan Martín del Potro, where he lost in three sets.
 Next on the calendar was the 2012 Dubai Tennis Championships.
-Tsonga, seeded fourth, defeated Marcos Baghdatis and Lukáš Rosol, but lost once again to del Potro.
+Tsonga defeated Marcos Baghdatis and Lukáš Rosol, but lost once again to del Potro.

 The first Masters Series of the season, the 2012 BNP Paribas Open saw struggles.
 A retirement by Michaël Llodra and a win over Radek Štěpánek preceded a loss to David Nalbandian, after holding a match point.
-At the 2012 Sony Ericsson Open, four easy wins paved the way to a quarterfinal encounter with Rafael Nadal.
-Tsonga fought hard, but it was not quite enough, as Nadal battled to a three-set win.
+At the 2012 Sony Ericsson Open, three easy wins paved the way to a quarterfinal encounter with Rafael Nadal.
+Tsonga fought hard, but Nadal battled to a three-set win.

 In Davis Cup play, Tsonga beat Ryan Harrison and lost to John Isner.
 France was eliminated from the event.
 The start of the clay-court run was next at the 2012 Monte-Carlo Rolex Masters.
 The results were wins against Philipp Kohlschreiber and Fernando Verdasco and a loss against Gilles Simon.
 The 2012 BMW Open yielded a first-round loss to Tommy Haas.
 The 2012 Mutua Madrid Open was similar, with a second-round loss to Alexandr Dolgopolov.
 The 2012 Internazionali BNL d'Italia followed.
 Two victories against Viktor Troicki and Juan Martín del Potro set up a loss to top seed Novak Djokovic in the quarterfinals.